Quick Start with LBM_Saclay

 4. Run your first test case on your local CPU

-It is recommended to start with a test case of folder run_training_lbm and execute on local disk /volatile.
+It is recommended to start with a test case of folder run_training_lbm (see list of test cases on Practice of two-phase flows with test cases of run_training_lbm) and execute on your local computer.
 For example:

 For training session: local computer